EusufUddin8926/EusufUddin8926/README.md

 ### Hi there 👋, My name is Eusuf uddin
 #### I am a Android Developer in Java and Kotlin
-I am Studying B. Sc. in Computer Science and Engineering at Daffodil International University.
+I am completed B. Sc. in Computer Science and Engineering at Daffodil International University.
 I am working with Android Development in Java & Kotlin.

 Skills: Java / Kotlin / Android / HTML / CSS / Figma